 If you have not been paid for labor, services or materials furnished on a construction project in Washington, you may be able to collect the money you are owed by filing a mechanic’s lien…Read More

-Zlien operates out of New Orleans, LA, and so we’re all very excited about the Mardi Gras season.
-While Mardi Gras officially started on Kings Day (January…Read More
+zlien operates out of New Orleans, LA, and so we’re all very excited about the Mardi Gras season.
+While Mardi Gras officially…Read More

 In consulting with companies around the nation about mechanic lien compliance, you’d be surprised how many companies (big and small) try to delegate their company’s mechanic lien compliance onto a secretary or office assistant.
 The thought is that this mechanic lien stuff is just paperwork, and that’s what the secretary…Read More

 Zlien is happy to announce that it has revamped its order status update emails to make them more comprehensible.

 Whenever an order is placed with zlien, the client gets system generated emails that lead them through the order’s process.
 Our clients complained that these emails were a bit text heavy…Read More

 You may have noticed we’ve spent the past two weeks doing a pretty comprehensive series on material suppliers and the mechanic lien laws.
 Here’s a roundup of all those posts, which acts as a nice resource for material suppliers interested in learning more about their mechanic lien rights.Read More